Supreme Court to hear pleas challenging abrogation of Article 370 from August 2

 On Monday, the Centre filed an affidavit stating that its decision to abrogate Article 370 on August 5, 2019 brought peace, progress and stability to Jammu and Kashmir that had been missing before.

-Solicitor General of India Tushar Mehta, appearing for the Union Government, told the bench on Tuesday that the affidavit merely reflects the present situation of the union territory, reported Live Law.
+Solicitor General of India Tushar Mehta, appearing for the Union Government, told the bench on Tuesday that the affidavit merely reflects the present situation of the Union Territory, reported Live Law.

 Chief Justice Chandrachud said that the Centre’s affidavit will not have any bearing on the merits of the matter relating to the constitutionality of the decisions.